MKT1002 : Introduction to Marketing

 This module provides students with a comprehensive introduction to marketing, current issues, its key principles, core concepts and strategic tools.
 The range of concepts that students will be introduced to include Marketing Communications, consumer behaviour, market research, the 7P’s of marketing, marketing strategy and marketing environments.
 By the end of the module, students will be fully equipped with the knowledge and skills required for further marketing modules that they may study.

-The module aims to allow students to put theory into practice applying the principles of marketing to a number of mini marketing simulations and decision making activities
+The module aims to allow students to put theory into practice applying the principles of marketing with real case studies and decision making activities

 Outline Of Syllabus